-What is the difference between traditional (reserved) on-street carsharing and point-to-point on-street carsharing programs?
+What is the difference between reserved-space carsharing and point-to-point carsharing?

-The most common model of carsharing is traditional or reserved carsharing also known as roundtrip car rental service.
-This means you have to reserve the car in advance and once you’re done, you have to return it to the same designate parking space you picked it up.
-The point-to-point carsharing model allows customers to pick up a vehicle at one location and drop it off at another.
-Using the point-to-point carsharing model, you can drive one-way and conveniently leave the car at your destination for the next person.
+Point-to-point carsharing allows customers to pick up a vehicle at one location and drop it off at another.
+Using the point-to-point carsharing model, you can drive one way and leave the car at your destination for the next person to use.

-How many carsharing companies currently operate in the District?
+How many carsharing companies currently operate on-street in the District?

 How do I sign up?